robmsylvester/sheepy/README.md

 well as a thorough explanation of what they all mean in `config_guide.json`.
 There are four keys in the top-level of this config:
 1. "experiment" - unique identifiers that is used to create directories and save/load models.
 Also where you point to your data modules and lightning modules
-1. "metrics" - list of pytorch metrics that you care about tracking"
+1. "metrics" - list of pytorch metrics that you care about tracking.
 1. "hparams" - houses all the (hyper)parameters that you want access to in your modules. this are designed to be module-specific
 1. "validation" - helps to track which metrics you aim to optimize for, as well as help with certain callbacks (early stopping, etc.)
 1. "sweep" - holds necessary parameters for W&B sweep experiments.